Way-Too-Early Final Four Sleeper: Saint Mary’s

 The team did lose starting center Jordan Hunter to graduation, but fifth year senior Aaron Menzies should fill the void.
 Menzies sat out as a transfer last season from Seattle University but in 2017-2018, he was a second team All-WAC performer and made the WAC All-Defensive team while averaging 11.3 points, 8.9 rebounds and 2.3 blocks per game.
 At 7’3, Menzies will compliment the perimeter-orientated Gaels and will be a presence that the program has never featured in the low post.
 Bennett coaches a defensive style that prohibits three point attempts in an attempt to make opponents drive to the basket, right where Menzies will be waiting.

-While their 2019-2020 schedule has not been released yet, the Gaels will get their annual two cracks at Gonzaga.
+The Gaels will get their annual two cracks at Gonzaga.
 Those games are always pivotal and a win or two against their rivals would give their resume a boost come March.
-After Bennett beefed up his schedule last year which included games vs LSU, New Mexico St, New Mexico, Utah State, UC Irvine, Harvard and Mississippi State, it’s likely that the program will be looking for challenges.
+After Bennett beefed up his schedule last year which included games vs LSU, New Mexico St, New Mexico, Utah State, UC Irvine, Harvard and Mississippi State, the program will face some major challenges this season as well.

 This is perhaps the most talented and experienced team Bennet has had and they should not be afraid to play anyone at any location.
 Last season the Gaels had a taste of March success and with returning parts, a major newcomer and a steady head coach, it feels that more is on the way.